mahavedalla/mahavedalla/docs/questions/brahmana/did-the-buddha-ever-show-deference-to-brahmins.md

-# Did the Buddha ever show deference to Brahmins?
+Question: Did the Buddha ever show deference to Brahmins?
 Category: Brāhmaṇa
 Sutta References: AN 7.52
 Date Entered: March 26, 2025